coin-or/MibS/README.md

 ## DESCRIPTION

-MibS is a solver for mixed integelibrr bilevel optimization problems.
+MibS is a solver for mixed integer bilevel linear optimization problems.
 For an introduction to bilevel optimization, see [this slide deck](http://coral.ie.lehigh.edu/~ted/files/talks/BILEVEL-IWOBIP16.pdf).
 A somewhat outdated but still useful introduction to MibS is